 As the holidays get closer, you’re probably trying to think of some creative ways to show your loved one residing in an assisted living community how much you care.
 The holiday season presents the perfect opportunity to put others first, but finding that perfect gift sometimes can be challenging.
 For loved ones who have downsized a home and let go of many of the items they’d accumulated over their lifetimes, gift-giving becomes even more difficult.
-After all, they may not really need anything, and they do not have the space for more frivolous items.
+After all, they may not really need anything, and they do not have space for more frivolous items.

 The Perfect Gifts for Seniors in Assisted Living Communities